AckerlyXu/heima/articles/virtual-machines/linux/extensions-features.md

 info:    vm extension set command OK
 ```

-### Azure Portal
+### Azure portal

-VM extensions can be applied to an existing virtual machine through the Azure Portal.
+VM extensions can be applied to an existing virtual machine through the Azure portal.
 To do so, select the virtual machine, choose **Extensions**, and click **Add**.
 Select the extension you want from the list of available extensions and follow the instructions in the wizard.

-The following image shows the installation of the Linux Custom Script extension from the Azure Portal.
+The following image shows the installation of the Linux Custom Script extension from the Azure portal.

 ![Install custom script extension](./media/extensions-features/installscriptextensionlinux.png)